Grand Concourse (Bronx): Boulevard reconstruction

 By the early 1990s, politicians and community advocates strove to make the Concourse more usable for pedestrians.
 At that time, the Concourse was one of the most dangerous streets in New York City, with twelve pedestrians dying in 1991, rivaling the reputation of Queens Boulevard as the "Boulevard of Death".
 In 1992, the New York City Department of Transportation (NYCDOT) conducted a study of the Grand Concourse, which resulted in improvements such as left-turn signals; pedestrian barriers; roadway markings; repainted crosswalks; and new and improved signage.
 These improvements continued along the entire corridor through 2006.
 As an experiment, the NYCDOT also completely rebuilt the section between 161st Street and 167th Streets starting in 1999, as a "demonstration" project.
 The Grand Concourse underwent an $18 million restoration and landscaping to widen and landscape the medians; improve lighting; add new signage; build pedestrian planters in the medians; and add bike lanes.
 This resulted in a 69% drop in accidents along this section between 1998 and 2005.
 The final part of the demonstration project was completed in 2008.

 Following the success of the "demonstration" reconstruction, the NYCDOT unveiled a four-phase capital project between 161st Street and Fordham Road as part of a capital project, which would receive funding directly from the city.
 The demonstration project was the first phase of the capital project.
 A reconstruction of the Grand Concourse between 166th and 171st Street began in 2013 and was finished in June 2017.
 Funding is being allocated for a reconstruction of the Grand Concourse from 171st Street to 175th Street, which is already in planning.
 In January 2017, the New York City Department of Transportation started planning for a fourth phase, which will renovate the section between 175th Street and Fordham Road.

 Gentrification

 Because of its attractive art deco buildings and close proximity to Manhattan, the southern portion has been experiencing gentrification and is drawing many young professionals to the area.
-Since the 2000s, the area around the Grand Concourse has been the center of what real state agents are calling a “renewal", with new residents moving in, and severe crime rates having decreased significantly.
+Since the 2000s, the area around the Grand Concourse has been the center of what real estate agents are calling a “renewal", with new residents moving in, and severe crime rates having decreased significantly.
 The New York Times cited several residents who believed that, while the region would experience demographic changes, it would be working-class, “community-oriented” people, as opposed to the richer individuals that have gentrified other neighborhoods of the city.

+Examples of gentrification on the lower Grand Concourse include the high-rises 425 Grand Concourse and 276 Grand Concourse, which have doormen, gyms, garages, and rooftop terraces for their residents.